48th Fighter Wing: RAF Lakenheath

 On 1 October 1971, the 492d Tactical Fighter Squadron stood down from its NATO commitments, followed by the 493d on 1 December and the 494th on 1 February 1972.
 The period between 1972 and 1977 can be described as a five-year aircraft conversion.
-Beginning in late 1971 the 48th TFW started its conversion to the McDonnell Douglas F-4D Phantom II, with the aircraft being transferred from the 81st TFW at RAF Bentwaters.
+Beginning in late 1971 the 48th TFW started its conversion to the McDonnell Douglas F-4D Phantom II, with some aircraft being transferred from the 81st TFW at RAF Bentwaters.
 The conversion to the F-4D took several years, with the last F-100 departing in August 1974.
-With the arrival of the Phantoms, the F-4s adopted a common tail code of "LK".
-This tail code lasted only a few months as in July and August 1972 the 48th TFW further recoded to "LN".
-The F-4D carried squadron identifying fin cap colors of blue, yellow and red (492d, 493d, 494th respectively).
+The first F-4 Phantoms to arrive adopted a common tail code of "LK" with a tri-color fin tip, however this tail code lasted only a few months as in July / August 1972 the 48th TFW further recoded to "LN".
+As the numbers of F-4s increased, they were allocated to individual squadrons and gradually adopted individual squadron identifying fin cap colors of blue, yellow and red (492d, 493d, 494th respectively).
 The squadron conversion dates were: